6 Benefits of Moving to a Cloud ERP Solution

 As more businesses accept Cloud ERPs as the new normal, upgrading to a cloud-based system can help make your business more agile and support business growth – especially during these current times where the virtual office and remote work has become more prevalent.

-Simply put, a Cloud ERP allows users to access their enterprise resource planning software over the internet.
+But first, what is cloud ERP?
+Simply put, a cloud ERP solution allows users to access their enterprise resource planning software over the internet.
 The ERP software and tools are offered and managed in the cloud, instead of being hosted on your system on-premises.

-The Main Benefits of Moving On-Premise ERP to the Cloud
+The Main Benefits of Moving Your On-Premises ERP to the Cloud

 Cloud ERP systems offer many business benefits, particularly to small and medium-sized businesses as it reduces the cost of ownership, unblocks barriers to better functionality, allows for corporate agility, better data security, and reduced IT dependency.
 Let’s dive into the main benefits in more detail.